visgl/math.gl/docs/modules/geoarrow/physical-layouts.md

 - one `typeIds` entry per logical row;
 - one `valueOffsets` entry per logical row;
-- named children with stable integer type IDs;
+- named children with stable integer type IDs and optional child-specific encoding, dimension, and coordinate layout;
 - an optional root validity bitmap.

 For row `i`, `typeIds[offset + i]` selects a child and `valueOffsets[offset + i]` selects the value